-He has undertaken numerous murders (regularly appearing at the Old Bailey), high profile fraud, drugs, firearms, money laundering, and road traffic cases.
+Dean has undertaken numerous murders (regularly appearing at the Old Bailey), high profile fraud, drugs, firearms, money laundering, and road traffic cases.
 He has also been instructed in numerous reported Appellate cases (and has regularly been specifically sourced to undertake appeals in cases which have been conducted by others in the lower courts).
+He has specialist knowledge in cyber-crime having undertaken some of the largest scale hacking and computer misuse type offences, with an in depth knowledge of server processes, the black web, white hacking, bitcoin and other cyber currency usage and transfer processes.

 Dean was instructed on behalf of LCpl Cooley in the high profile Iraqi abuse case alleging that British Army personnel based at Camp Breadbasket photographed Iraqi detainees in vulnerable positions.
 He was also instructed on behalf of one of Britain’s highest profile prisoners in presenting his case to the Criminal Cases Review Commission.